c3g/chord_singularity/README.md

 ### Needed files in the CHORD `data` folder

-**These files are automatically created by the `dev_utils.py` script, but should be set up in another way for production deployment.**
+**These files are automatically created when using the `dev_utils.py` script, but should be set up in another way for production deployment.**

-Values for `.auth_config.json` are read from the [`instance_auth.json`](instance_auth.json) file at instance start time when using `dev_utils.py`.
+Values for each node's `.auth_config.json` are populated from the [`instance_auth.json`](instance_auth.json) file at instance start time when using `dev_utils.py`.